Data-driven discovery of dynamical models in biology: Future of data-driven methods for dynamical systems in biology

 \subsection{Experimental frontiers enabling data-driven modeling}

 Some of the most pressing limitations arise not from methodology but from experimental constraints.
 Biological systems are often high-dimensional, noisy, and only partially observable.
 Advances in microscopy now offer ever higher spatio-temporal resolution, enabling detailed observations of cellular and subcellular processes \cite{Balasubramanian2023}.
 Novel sensors, including fluorescent reporters and FRET-based probes, further enhance the specificity and sensitivity of dynamic biochemical measurements \cite{Hickey2022,Specht2017}.
 Similarly, innovations in multi-omics promise richer molecular time series, although current techniques remain too slow and often destructive, complicating temporal reconstruction \cite{Bressan2023,Velten2023}.
-Recent pipelines such as DANSE (Dynamic Analysis of multi-omics data) have begun to address this challenge by explicitly integrating time-resolved and multi-omics measurements into unified modeling frameworks, providing practical tools for high-dimensional dynamic inference \cite{jansen2025danse}.
-Another emerging direction is the use of synthetic surrogates: minimal artificial cells that reproduce aspects of biological dynamics while offering full experimental control \cite{Buddingh2017,Jiang2022}.
+Recent pipelines such as TIMEOR (Trajectory Inference and Mechanism Exploration with Omics data in R) \cite{Conard2021}, MONFIT (multi-omics factorization-based integration of time-series data) \cite{Mihajlovic2024} or DANSE (Dynamic Analysis of multi-omics data) \cite{jansen2025danse} have begun to address this challenge by explicitly integrating time-resolved and multi-omics measurements into unified modeling frameworks (sometimes called omics-driven \cite{Espinel-Rios2025}), providing practical tools for high-dimensional dynamic inference \cite{Zhang2025}.
+Another emerging direction is the use of synthetic surrogates: minimal artificial cells that reproduce aspects of biological dynamics while offering full experimental control \cite{Buddingh2017,Jiang2022, Wang2025}.

 These experimental advances will generate increasingly complex datasets.
 The challenge for data-driven methods is to use them effectively, motivating approaches that can both handle high-dimensional data and produce interpretable insight.